kisoo-han/cubrid-manager-server/docs/api/README.md

 ## CMS Interfaces

-CMs Interfaces are conposed by Json and is used for communication between CMS and Cubrid Manager.
+CMS Interfaces are composed by JSON and is used for communication between CMS and Cubrid Manager.

 ### Broker